 Melianthus major comes from the winter-rainfall region of South Africa and grows actively in the rainy winter season.
 During the summer dry season, the plants that receive no water may die back, but the rootstock survives and sends up new stems when the rain returns in autumn.
 Plants that receive water all year remain evergreen, with new growth initiated with the beginning of the rainy season, in autumn.

 The flowers produce an abundance of nectar and are pollinated by birds.
 They are visited by nectar-feeding birds, such as sunbirds, and occasional nectar-feeders such as white-eyes and red-winged starlings.
 They are also visited by bees and Melianthus is said to produce good honey, despite the toxicity of the rest of the plant.

-The inflated, papery seed capsules are light in weight and are dispersed by wind.
+The inflated, papery seed capsules are light in weight and are dispersed by wind and water.

 Leaves are toxic to grazing animals, causing death in a few hours.
 The toxic principle remains active even in dried leaves.
 The roots are also poisonous.

 Please note that this plant is toxic when taken internally, treat it with caution.
 It is used in traditional medicine.
 The leaves are used to make poultices and decoctions to treat septic wounds, sores, ulcers, boils, abscesses, bruises, backache, painful feet and rheumatic joints.
 The roots and leaves are used to treat snakebite, or taken in very small doses as a tonic.
 It is also used to make a gargle for sore throats and mouth infections.
 Dried flowers and leaves can be used to keep insects out of cupboards.

 Growing Melianthus major